myhrvold/MH370_MCMC/README.md

-For a standalone Python script version, see the work of: https://github.com/natlaughlin/MH370_MCMC (thanks! :0) )
+For a standalone Python script version, see the work of Nathaniel Laughlin (github username natlaughlin): https://github.com/natlaughlin/MH370_MCMC (thanks! :0) )